 What is Flatbed Trucking?

 Professional Flatbed Trucking is one of the most crucial ways of transporting cargo on our roadways every day and is often overlooked.
-Flatbed Trailers carry a wide range of different goods across the country such as Construction Materials, Metal, Raw Materials, Oversized Cargo, and are a vital part of keeping the country moving every single day.
+Flatbed Trailers carry a wide range of different goods across the country such as Construction Materials, Metal, Raw Materials, and Oversized Cargo, and are a vital part of keeping the country moving every single day.
 Without Flatbed Truck Drivers it is estimated that the country would be at a standstill within a week as construction materials, household goods, and oversized heavy equipment could not be moved across the country.

 Flatbed Trucking is a vital part of the professional trucking industry and it helps to keep America moving every single day.
 Flatbed Truckers often face a lot of added responsibility as some of the loads they are transporting can be much heavier, larger in size, and often require much more attention to detail when securing and shipping.